Please note that I will be away between August 10-27, 2022, & unable to respond to booking requests, emails or phone calls

 - Short walk to town centre, cafes & pub

 - Lane Poole Reserve

 - Hotham Valley steam train

 Locality of Dwellingup

-Dwellingup is just over an hour’s drive south of Perth and is set in the Darling Range among lovely jarrah and marri forest.
+Dwellingup is just over an hour’s drive south of Perth, in the Peel region, and is set in the Darling Range among lovely jarrah and marri forest.
 It is a beautiful, peaceful setting, ideal for an active holiday or a relaxing break from the stresses of modern life.

 There is plenty to do and see in the Dwellingup area, if you so desire.

 The Hotham Valley Railway trains are based in Dwellingup.
 There is a train ride into the forest, and a steam train ride (in season) down the hill towards the coast.
 The popular vintage Restaurant Train departs from Dwellingup each weekend.